tinoanic-cc/c4-genai-suite/backend/README.md

 ## Create Extensions

-There is no static link to extensions from the extension module.
 Each extension class needs to meet the following criteria:
-- class name needs to have the suffix "Extension"
 - class need to include the decorator @Extension
 - class need to implement the interface Extension
-- class must be placed anywhere in the folder src/extensions/**
+- class must be added to the providers list in src/extensions/module.ts

 ## Test